weberdaniel/reactive-cpp/README.md

 ## The 'Let it crash' pattern

-The 'Let it crash' pattern is one of the elementary design patterns.
-In order to build fault-tolerant software, only code for the usecase and let the process crash in all other cases, to then restart it by a supervisor.
-It is one of the base patterns for an automated and fault-tolerant software system.
+The 'Let it crash' pattern is one of the elementary design patterns of the domain.
+In order to build fault-tolerant software, a common design pattern is to  only code for the applcation usecase - in any other usecase - the process will just crash and be restarted.

 ## A C++ Implementation: The C++ Actor Framework (CAF)